TimMilhomme/wifiHeatMapRobot/README.md

 ## How do you use the code?

 To use our code any Python IDE should be fine.
 Download the repository keep all the functions in the same folder as the main.
 You can change the parameters at the beginning of the Main.
-The Main will call 3 functions: odometry,sweep and save.
+The Main will call 4 functions: odometry, wifi, sweep and save.

 * The Mapper and mapperNew are two code to lunch once you obtain the data of the main code.
 They will create a map of the surrounding.
 * The odometry function contain everything to control the wheels of the thymio using an odometric system.